c4snipes/stackoverflow-minigame/README.md

 dotnet run -- trace
 ```

-### Leaderboard Only Mode
+### Standalone Leaderboard Viewer
-Just want to check the scores?
+Just want to check the scores without playing?
 ```bash
 STACKOVERFLOW_MINIGAME_MODE=leaderboard dotnet run
 ```

+Or just press **L** from the main menu - it's easier!

 ## 📊 For Developers

 ### How Scores Work
-- Scores are stored locally in `scoreboard.jsonl`
+- Scores are stored locally in `scoreboard.db` (SQLite database)
 - They're also synced to a remote leaderboard at `https://stackoverflow-minigame.fly.dev/`
-- The online leaderboard tracks top scores and fastest runs
+- The online leaderboard tracks top scores and fastest runs globally

 ### Environment Variables
 Want to customize things?
 Here are some options: